Shivangi14Beniwal/saas-contracts-manager/README.md

-# saas-contracts-manager
-# 🚀 SaaS Contracts Dashboard
+# 🚀 SaaS Contracts manager

 A responsive single-page React + Tailwind application that simulates a SaaS contracts management dashboard.
 Built as part of an assignment to showcase frontend architecture, state management, and UI polish.